carliedeboer/media-music-engagement/README.txt

-Creating Audience Connections Beyond the Screen Through Music
+Harnessing the Power of Music to Boost Engagement Beyond the Screen

-"code.R" is a single R script including all details.
+"code.R" is a single R script.
-"tunefind_top_100.csv" is a csv file of the dataset from Tunefind that was the basis of the project.
+"tunefind_top_100.csv" is a dataset of Tunefind's top 100 songs in 2019.
+"tunefind_top_100_audio_features.csv" is a dataset of Tunefind's top 100 songs combined with Spotify audio features.
-"additional_data.csv" is a csv file of an additional dataset to run the logistic regression against.
+"additional_data.csv" is a dataset of audio features used to validate the logistic regression.